13 Trusted Gluten-Free Bread Brands (2022)

 • Gluten Free White Sandwich Bread

-Cross-Contact: Trader Joe’s doesn’t have a gluten cross-contact policy listed on their website, but they do have a resource page explaining that a “Gluten Free” label on Trader Joe’s products means that the item has been proven to contain less than 20 ppm of gluten.
+Cross-Contact: Trader Joe’s doesn’t have a gluten cross-contact policy listed on their website, but they do have a resource page explaining that a “Gluten Free” label on Trader Joe’s products means that the breads that are gluten-free have been proven to contain less than 20 ppm of gluten.
 (Source: Trader Joe’s)

 We reached out to TJ’s for more information on how they keep their consumers safe.
 We’ll update this post when we hear back.